segasai/q3c/README.md

 ## Q3C functions

 *IMPORTANT* Throughout q3c it is assumed that all the angles are in degrees.

 The functions installed by Q3C are:

 - q3c_ang2ipix(ra, dec) -- returns the ipix value at ra and dec

-- q3c_dist(ra1, dec1, ra2, dec2) -- returns the distance in degrees between
+- q3c_dist(ra1, dec1, ra2, dec2) -- returns the distance in degrees between two points
 (ra1,dec1) and (ra2,dec2)

 - q3c_join(ra1, dec1, ra2, dec2, radius)  -- returns true if (ra1, dec1)